ib729/stuco/docs/user-guide.md

 # User Guide

-This guide is for staff using the Stuco web interface to manage the snack bar.
+This guide is for staff using the Student Council Payment System web interface to manage the snack bar.
 URL: http://localhost:3000 (or production URL).

 ## Navigation